Pre-Registration Checklist

 What are the specific "BCOE Learning Community blocks" I need to register for?

-Once your phase one registration opens, you will be given access to a block or blocks that are specific to your major and math placement.
+Once registration opens, you will be given access to a block or blocks that are specific to your major and math placement.
 You can only choose one from the available block options.

 -